markterence/discord-quest-completer/README.md

 ## ✨ Features

-- Simulate playing verified Discord games without installation
+- Simulate playing verified Discord games without intalling a full game!
 - Complete Discord Quests requiring 15-minute gameplay (not yet tested for Stream the game Quests)
-- Accessible for users without high-end gaming PCs
-- Only Discord Verified games are supported
+- Only Discord Verified games are supported.
+The application fetches a list of games that Discord can automatically detect.

 ## ⚙️ How It Works